 Others would be horrified at the prospect of having to wash their hair every day (this includes myself).
 Add to that the fact that your hair’s needs can change as you age, and it’s something that most need to figure out for themselves as they experience the ins and outs of washing often versus waiting a couple days between washings.

 So, why do so many people notice their hair starts looking bad a couple days after washing?
 Well, there are several reasons for that.
 Let’s talk about them here, and discuss why it may not be such a great idea to go more than 2-3 days between washes.
 As hard as it is for me to admit, washing every 2-3 days has been my gold standard and I find if I go any longer my hair really starts to not look so good.
+Determining your best hair wash schedule is easy though, you just have to decide based on experience and personal preference.

 Separated, clean and fresh hair strands make the hair appear as if it has more body, and just make it feel lighter, more buoyant and healthier.
 When you wash and condition your hair, it breaks the hydrogen bonds that naturally form between the hair strands the longer it goes unwashed.
 Brushing your hair out can temporarily separate them again, but it tends to go back to clumping much faster when it’s not clean.